-When faculty members meet colleagues in the hall or at the copy machine, they get a chance to have quick conversation about something that happened in their respective classrooms.
+When faculty members meet colleagues in the hall or at the copy machine, they get a chance to have quick conversations about something that happened in their respective classrooms.
 However, faculty members rarely have the opportunity to sit down and work collaboratively to improve their teaching practices.
 During this workshop, participants experience what it feels like to be a member of a Reflective Practice Group.
 Using the School Reform Initiative’s “Critical Friendship” model, workshop participants become familiar with several protocols to raise educational equity issues, as well as foster inter-colleague discussions to improve teaching practices.
 Participants also have the chance to share a current professional concern and receive feedback from their peers.

 By the end of this workshop, participants know or are able to: